dbochicchio/vera-VirtualDevices/README.md

 payload/=/value
 ```

-If you specify this version:
+If you specify this value:

 ```
 shellies/shelly-rain/input/0/+/0